Where is the Martinborough Fair held

-South Wairarapa Rotary Club secure a fair license from the District Council and the Club members mark out over 500 stalls on the roads, footpaths and in the central park.
+South Wairarapa Rotary Club secure a Market Hawker's license from the District Council and the Club members mark out over 500 stalls on the roads, footpaths and in the central park.

-Stalls marked out at either 6 x 3 metres or 3 x 3 metres and from October the 1st each year, applications are invited for use of these plots.
+Stalls sites are marked out at either 6 x 3 metres or 3 x 3 metres and from October the 1st each year, applications are invited for use of these pre-defined plots.

 How are applications processed

 All applicants are encouraged to apply as soon as possible as applications are processed in the order they are paid.
 (Not the order they are received!)

 During the month of october, returning stallholders are given the opportunity to book the same site they had the previous year.
 From the 1st of November on, ALL paid applications are distributed around the remaining stall sites.

 First, returning stallholders who have paid and indicated they want to move are assessed and if the target site has not been booked by last year's holder, they are moved.